CESNET/cloud-platforms-docs/content/docs/technical-reference/why-g2-cloud.md

 ---
-title: "New generation (G2) of the e-INFRA CZ OpenStack IaaS cloud"
+title: "Why we introduce new generation (G2) of the e-INFRA CZ OpenStack IaaS cloud"
 ---
 ---